Using the Japanese Future Tense: How It Works and Ways to Express It

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Forming a future tense sentence via context means creating a sentence which implies that its action is set in the future.
+Forming a future tense sentence via context means creating a sentence that implies that its action is set in the future.

 Let’s take a look at some examples, first using formal and then informal speech.: